-The student is usually willing to let me teach them and learn without prejudice, without objections, and any reservations.
-They want to be part of this and here they are.
+The student is usually willing to let me teach them and learn without prejudice, without objections, and little reservations.
+They want to be part of this, and here they are.

-Sometimes it takes students a little more than one class to be willing to be taught without any reservation.
-In that case I will wait and give them their space for as long as is necessary before I start giving them more direct instruction or adjusting their poses.
+But it takes students more than one class to be willing to be taught without any reservation.
+As a teacher, I will wait and give them their space for as long as is necessary before I start giving them more direct instruction or adjusting their poses when needed.

 The key ingredient here is "the student's attitude toward the teacher".
 That's where it all start.

 The teacher is here waiting for the student to respond positively and open up to the teacher.